Novicell/novicell-overlay/README.md

 ## License

-The Novicell Frontend is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+The Novicell Overlay is licensed under the MIT license. (http://opensource.org/licenses/MIT)